Beating of Frank Jude Jr.

 Frank Jude Jr., a.k.a.
-Frankie Lee Jude Jr., (born August 14, 1978) is a Wisconsin man who was severely beaten by off-duty Milwaukee police officers in the early-morning hours of October 24, 2004.
+Frankie Lee Jude Jr., (born August 14, 1978) is a Wisconsin man who was severely beaten and tortured by off-duty Milwaukee police officers in the early-morning hours of October 24, 2004.
+The police had erroneously accused him of stealing a police badge, and screamed racial slurs at him during the attack.
+They also had beaten Jude's friend, Lovell Harris, but Harris was able to escape the attack.

 Following a state trial that ended with the jury acquitting the three police officers charged, a federal investigation led to plea agreements with three police officers and the indictment of five police officers, including the three who were acquitted in state court.
 Before trial, one of these five pleaded guilty.
-The federal jury acquitted one of the remaining police officers and the three police officers who were acquitted in state court were convicted in federal court.
+The federal jury acquitted one of the remaining police officers and the three police officers who were acquitted in state court were convicted in federal court, and each of the three were sentenced to over 15 years in prison.

 The case was the biggest against the Milwaukee Police Department in 25 years.

 The events of October 24, 2004

 On the evening of October 23, 2004, Frank Jude and his friend, Lovell Harris, who is black, were invited by Kirsten Antonissen and Katie Brown to a housewarming party being hosted by police officer Andrew Spengler at his Bay View, Milwaukee home.
 Many of the persons at the party were off-duty Milwaukee police officers.

 Upon arriving at Andrew Spengler's home, Jude and Harris told Antonissen that they felt uncomfortable and therefore wanted to leave.
 The group quickly left and shortly after doing so, Andrew Spengler reported that his wallet, which contained his police badge, was missing.
 At least ten men who were at Spengler's home went outside and confronted Jude, Harris, Antonissen, and Brown.
 Among the off-duty officers who confronted the group were Andrew Spengler, Jon Bartlett, Daniel Masarik, Ryan Packard, Ryan Lemke, Jon Clausing, and Joseph Stromei.

 The off-duty officers identified themselves as police officers and focused their attention upon Jude and Harris, demanding to know where the badge was.
 Both men denied taking the badge.
 When Jude and the others stayed inside Antonissen's truck, the mob threatened them, saying "Nigger, we can kill you."